AveesLab/sea-me-hackathon-2023/README.md

 * * *
 # commonapi, vsomeip settings
 follow the instructions below for setting up commonapi and vsomeip libraries<br><br>
+In the make-jx command, 'x' is the number of processes on your device.

 #### Install OpenJDK Java 8